Traditional patterns of Korea: Plant patterns

 Chrysanthemum is the oldest flower in the orient.
 It means high integrity and elegance.

-Artificial pattern
+Seven Treasures

 When using artificial patterns, the meaning of the symbol was considered more important than the design itself.
 The Seven Treasures (칠보문) are the most common artificial patterns used.
 The Seven Treasures signify objects which are considered auspicious.
 The Seven Treasures include: coin, horn of water buffalo, book, wormwood, ornament used for wrapping cloth (방승,方勝), mirror, and percussion instrument (특경,特磬).